dehesselle/webcap/README.md

 * The layout of the website is kept alive in vectorized form.
 It scales up and down without any loss of quality.
 * You retain access to the text (e.g. copy/paste); the PDF can be indexed by full-text search thingies.
-* Links stay alive and clickable inside the PDF. (*Restrictions do apply, see manual.*)
+* Links stay alive and clickable inside the PDF. _(Restrictions do apply, see manual.)_
 * The PDF file will most probably be less in size than a (high resolution) bitmap-based image.

 Still, if you have a Mac, go use [Paparazzi!](https://derailer.org/paparazzi/) instead.
+(Yes, it is that good.)

-## Binaries
+## Download binaries

-todo
+I do supply release builds for the Windows x64 platform.
+You can find them ... __TODO__.

-## Further reading
+## Finally...

-I'd suggest you take a look at the MANUAL.txt file.
+More documentation can be found in the `MANUAL.md` file.

+Please keep in mind that this is still __work in progress__.
+Consider nothing as finished and __everything is subject to change__ until we reach v1.x.